coderefinery/testing/guide.md

 ### Typical pitfalls
 * The full introduction, which is Motivation + Concepts + Tools, is estimated to take 30 minutes.
 That is a very long intro!
+* The lesson is very Python centric.
+We just assume what we say is transferable to another language, like R.
 * Testing is done with different motivations.
 If you ship software, you do testing with the purpose of quality assurance (QA).
 As a developer you do testing for verifying behaviour.
 With